ANALYSIS-Wall Street cheers on Biden stimulus plan but worries about the cost

 NEW YORK, Jan 14 (Reuters) - A proposed $1.9 trillion coronavirus relief stimulus package from President-elect Joe Biden may prove a double-edged sword for investors, sustaining optimism for further economic revival while raising worries over how the United States will pay for it all.

-The stimulus package, reported by the New York Times to total $1.9 trillion, is expected to be formally announced late on Thursday.
-It has been widely anticipated by Wall Street and has helped lift the broad S&P 500 index .SPX nearly 3% in the week since Democratic challengers won both of Georgia's U.S. Senate seats, giving Democrats full control of Congress.
+The stimulus package, unveiled by Biden on Thursday, has been widely anticipated by Wall Street and has helped lift the broad S&P 500 index .SPX nearly 3% in the week since Democratic challengers won both of Georgia's U.S. Senate seats, giving Democrats full control of Congress.

 Yet those moves have been mirrored by a slide in Treasuries, due in part to expectations that the government will need to fund the spending with more debt issuance, pushing yields of benchmark 10-year notes to their highest levels since early March and nudging borrowing costs throughout the economy higher.
 Bond yields move inversely to prices.